ponty/pysimavr/README.rst

 Known problems:
  - Python 3 is not supported
  - tested only on linux
- - low sound quality
- - more test needed
+ - more tests needed
  - PWM simulation is not real-time
  - missing PWM modes
  - a lot of messages on stdout
+ - LCD simulator is not fully implemented

 Basic usage
 ============